pat/thinking-sphinx/v4/upgrading.md

 * Tasks that were specifically for real-time indices (`ts:generate` and `ts:regenerate`) have been removed - their functionality is covered by `ts:index` and `ts:rebuild`.
 * Sphinx 2.0 is no longer supported.
 You must use Sphinx 2.1.2 or newer (and 2.2.11 is recommended).
 * Ruby 2.1 (or older) is no longer supported.
 Arguably the code may still work in older Ruby versions, but it's only tested against 2.2+.
+* Auto-typing of filter values no longer occurs.
+For all search filter values, please make sure you cast them to their appropriate types (rather than string values supplied by request params).

 Significant new features: